marisamorby/marisamorby.com/src/content/blog/2025-04-10-bee-vision.md

 And here on the left, a simple, but beautiful yellow flower to us, almost glows when seen by a bee.
 ![](https://res.cloudinary.com/dnchijmuf/image/upload/v1746423234/Screenshot_2025-05-04_at_22.33.15_uj6jvp.png)

-[This video](https://www.youtube.com/watch?v=2Hs3vAZYsA8) is also really fascinating and explains how bees might see the world: a world shifted into a more blue-green spectrum, with a dark strip of blue polarity across the sky to help them navigate, and flowers with vibrant patterns that invite them to come and land!
+[This video](https://www.youtube.com/watch?v=2Hs3vAZYsA8) is also really fascinating and explains how bees might see the world: a world shifted into a more blue-green spectrum, with a dark strip of blue polarity across the sky to help them navigate, and flowers with vibrant patterns that invite them to come and land.

 ![](https://res.cloudinary.com/dnchijmuf/image/upload/v1746505719/Screenshot_2025-05-05_at_21.28.32_xrn8fa.png)

+I have a lot of bees in my garden, which tells me that overall, it must be pretty eye-catching—even if what I'm seeing and what the bees are seeing are nowhere near the same thing.